 |Drawbacks||No Blu-ray support||Ripping errors||Large MKV output||Limited output|

-Common Protected DVD Ripping Errors on Mac & Win
+Common Protected DVD Ripping Errors on Mac & Windows

-Well, like we have said, normal decrypters can't rip protected DVD with strong restriction.
-Take Disney X-project protection as an example, Disney protection is extremely hard to decrypt for there is only one correct title in 99 likelihood of confusion and it updates constantly.
-Ordinary applications like Handbrake are often incapable or fail to copy encrypted DVD, or you'll need a third-party DVD ripper to rip copyrighted DVD.
-It can be rather annoying to install two different software.
-Maybe you need an all-around Mac DVD ripper for copyrighted DVD.
-MacX DVD Ripper Pro is a good choice for you indeed.
+Well, like we have said, normal decrypters can't rip protected DVDs with strong restrictions.
+Take Disney X-project protection as an example, Disney protection is extremely hard to decrypt, for there is only one correct title in 99 likelihoods of confusion, and it updates constantly.
+Ordinary applications, such as Handbrake, are frequently incapable of or fail to copy encrypted DVDs, necessitating the use of a third-party DVD ripper to rip copyrighted DVDs.
+It can be rather annoying to install two different software packages.
+Maybe you need all-around copyrighted DVD copy software.
+MacX DVD Ripper Pro is a good choice.

 MakeMKV: MakeMKV is also a popular program to rip protected DVDs freely on Mac.
-But it also fails to decrypt discs randomly.
+But it also fails to handle copyrighted DVD discs randomly.
 Sometimes, it fails to open the disc, crashes constantly, and takes a ridiculously long time to rip.
-Sometimes, the DVD can't be ripped with subtitles and there are missing frames.
+Sometimes, the DVD can't be ripped with subtitles, and there are missing frames.

-MacTheRipper: MacTheRipper won't rip some of the new DVDs.
-It will rip a couple of hundred MB and then stop.
-It says cannot read title failure, mirror failure, and then onto disc error.
+MacTheRipper: MacTheRipper won't rip some new copy-protected DVDs.
+It will rip a few hundred megabytes and then stop.
+It reports that it cannot read the title, that the mirror has failed, and that the disc has failed.
 No dust or damage.
-Sometimes it just produces damaged VOB files or says "errors may follow - please use original disc instead."
+Sometimes it just produces damaged VOB files or says, "Errors may follow - please use the original disc instead."

-DVDFab: "I just tried to rip Venom to MKV and said it had read errors or it will 'finish' the ripping but I get no file.
+DVDFab: "I just tried to rip Venom to MKV and it said that it had read errors or it would 'finish' the ripping, but I got no file.
 I tried to rip the DVD to ISO but failed too.
 I wonder if it's a new protection that it won't support."

-DVD Shrink: my DVD is resistant to the standard rippers.
-DVD Shrink doesn't see the movie, just the menus.
+DVD Shrink: My DVD is resistant to the standard rippers.
+DVD Shrink only sees the menus and not the movie.
 SmartRipper starts to rip, then hangs with an error.
 DVD Decrypter starts to rip as well but runs into a bunch of reading errors.

-Generally speaking, when we mention a protected DVD, we usually mean the commercial DVDs, cuz the homemade DVDs are not copyright protected for the most part.
-Homemade DVDs encounter playback troubles only when it comes to Region Codes.
+Generally speaking, when we mention a protected DVD, we usually mean the commercial DVDs, since the homemade DVDs are not copyright protected for the most part.
+Homemade DVDs encounter playback troubles only when it comes to region codes.
 So this part focuses on commercial DVD copyright protections.
 Let's get it started with CSS encryption.

-Region Code: Obviously, Region Code might be the most common DVD protection we see in our daily life.
-See, the whole globe is divided into 6 regions in terms of DVD region code.
-Each region has its own rule in DVD playback.
-You can't cross-region playback DVDs, like playback region code 1 DVD in Japan.
-And if you wanna change the DVD region on Mac to freely playback DVD without limits, for example, playing USA DVD in the UK, you can check the DVD region change solution.
+Region Code: Obviously, region code might be the most common DVD protection we see in our daily lives.
+In terms of DVD region code, the entire world is divided into six regions.
+Each region has its own rules for DVD playback.
+You cannot play cross-region DVDs, such as a region-coded DVD in Japan.
+And if you want to change the DVD region on Mac to freely playback DVD without limits, for example, by playing USA DVDs in the UK, you can check the DVD region change solution.

-Sony ARccOS: This DVD copyright protection is generally adopted by Sony DVDs, which produces numerous bad sectors in DVD discs (not physically) so that the ordinary DVD player can't smoothly play the encrypted DVD movies.
-But a silver lining is that you can resort to the high-end Windows and Mac protected DVD decrypter to disable this Sony ARccOS tech and copy Sony DVD discs with no image loss and twisted.
+Sony ARccOS: This DVD copyright protection is generally adopted by Sony DVDs, which produce numerous bad sectors on DVD discs (not physically) so that the ordinary DVD player can't smoothly play the encrypted DVD movies.
+But a silver lining is that you can resort to the high-end Windows and Mac DVD decrypters to disable this Sony ARccOS technology and copy Sony DVD discs without image loss or distortion.

 Free rip DVDs encrypted with protections above, try MacX DVD Ripper Free